Hysteresis in magnets: Early work

 In the Preisach model \cite{preisach}, one treats the magnetic material as a disordered system, made up of many independent domains.
 The domains have a distribution of sizes.
 The response to the external field $h(t)$ on any domain is approximated by a rectangular hysteresis loop.
 Let us denote the magnetization of the $i$-th domain during the time when the field is being increased from $-\infty$ to $h(t)$ by $M_i^\mathrm{incr}(h(t))$.
 In this approximation, it is given by

-where $M_{0i}$ and $h_{0i}$ are random variables with a given distribution.
+where $M_{0i}$ and $h_{0i}$ are taken to be independent identically distributed random variables with given distributions.
+These take into account approximately the effect of differences between the sizes of domains and the exchange interactions between domains.
 During the part of the cycle when the field is being decreased, the magnetization is given by $M_i^\mathrm{decr} (h) = - M_i^\mathrm{incr}(-h)$.
-This distribution takes into account the different shapes of grains and the effect of interactions between them.
-If we know this distribution, then one can calculate the response of the magnet to any time-dependent field $h(t)$.
+Knowing the probability distribution, one can calculate the response of the magnet to any time-dependent field $h(t)$.
 For details, see~\cite{vistitin,mayergoyz}.